What You’ll Learn 🎥

 General settings

-Under general setup, you can adjust several picture parameters (pan, tilt, zoom, exposure, focus, brightness, contrast, saturation, sharpness, white balance, ...).
+Under General Setup, you can adjust various image parameters such as: (pan, tilt, zoom, exposure, focus, brightness, contrast, saturation, sharpness, white balance, ...).

 File format

-Click on the button Advanced in the Camera setup, and you will be able to see File format settings.
-There you can choose between two file formats:
+Click on the Advanced button in the Camera Setup to access File Format Settings, where you can choose between two file formats.

 DVI (best performance)